Authentication & Access Control¶

 JWT Token Authentication¶

 The primary authentication method.
-Users authenticate via the /login endpoint and receive a JWT token.
+Users authenticate via the /login endpoint (or /admin-login for admin-only access) and receive a JWT token.

 - Tokens are issued in the